 The Scheme holds shares which are mandatorily held at fair value through profit or loss.
-In accordance with AASB 9 this classification has remained.
+In accordance with AASB 9 Financial Instruments, this classification has remained.

-For other receivables, including amounts due to/from brokers, these balances are classified at amortised cost as they are deemed to be held in a business model with the objective to collect contractual cash flows through to maturity, and whose terms meet the SPPI criterion by virtue of the fact that payments pertain to only principal and/or simple interest and have a maturity of less than 12 months.
+For other receivables, including amounts due from brokers - unsettled sales, these balances are classified at amortised cost as they are deemed to be held in a business model with the objective to collect contractual cash flows through to maturity, and whose terms meet the solely payments of principal and interest ("SPPI") criterion by virtue of the fact that payments pertain to only principal and/or simple interest and have a maturity of less than 12 months.